kununu/elasticsearch/doc/REPOSITORY.md

 # Repository
-Very similar to [Entity Repositories in Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/working-with-objects.html), a `Repository` in this package is a class which capsules Elastic specific logic - for a specific index.
+Very similar to [Entity Repositories in Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/working-with-objects.html), a `Repository` in this package is a class which capsules Elasticsearch specific logic - for a specific index.
 Every `Repository` instance is bound to an index (and a type).

 The default `ElasticsearchRepository` shipped with this package includes standard functionality such as